 Immunisation is important for everyone and adults may need extra vaccines due to different life stages.
 A funded vaccine for Shingles prevention is available from 1st November 2016 for those aged 70.
 A single funded catch-up dose is available for 71-79 year olds until 2021.
 Please see your GP or contact us for further information.

-We encourage you to contact us with any questions about Immunisation or to access vaccination records of Immunisations given through our service.
+We encourage you to contact us with any questions about Immunisation.
 SA Health Immunisation Department can be contacted Ph 1300 232 272 for further information regarding Immunisation.

-Council’s Immunisation phone service is available from Monday to Thursday, 8.30am-4.00pm on Ph 8391 7222.
+Council’s Immunisation phone service is available from Monday to Wednesday on Ph 8391 7222.
 Please leave a message and we will return your call.
-Please note we are often out of the office attending to clinics and school visits, but will endeavor to return your call as soon as practical.
+Please note we are often out of the office attending to clinics and school visits, but will endeavour to return your call as soon as practical.